Milestone-Proposal:Parametron, 1954

 (a) It consumes more power than transistors.

-(b) While transistor calculators of the same era achieved an operating frequency of 1 megahertz, the parametron operated at about 10-30 kilohertz [Note 9], making it slow.
-When Goto later became friends with John McCarthy, he was asked, "Parametron is an interesting idea, but why did you make such a slow device?"
+(b) While transistor calculators of the same era achieved an operating frequency of 1 megahertz, the parametron operated at about 10-30 [kHz], making it slow.
+When Goto later became friends with John McCarthy, he was asked, "Parametron is an interesting idea, but why did you make such a slow device?" .
+The speed difference between parametrons and junction transistors is notable; parametrons operated at a much lower frequency, leading to slower performance.

 (c) Due to the significant heat generation (caused by loss due to the hysteretic characteristics of the magnetic material), increasing the operating frequency causes the ferrite core to overheat, altering its magnetic characteristics (burning) and hindering operation.